A Message from the Chair

 We hope to see you at one of our concerts soon.Lyndsay Ward – Chair

 The Chiltern Choir was formed in 1980, from a nucleus of singers who had sung as a small madrigal group since 1968, under the umbrella of Chorleywood Community Arts Centre.
-A detailed list of concerts is available (compiled by Michael Currey).
+A detailed list of concerts to 2020 (compiled by Michael Currey) is available, with additional details of events since 2004 listed here.

 Our Musical DirectorsWe have attracted a series of talented musical directors: